AxonIQ/reference-guide/release-notes/rn-axon-framework/rn-af-major-releases.md

 * Aggregate Polymorphism has been introduced, allowing for an aggregate hierarchy as would come natural from a domain model.

-  The set this up, the `AggregateConfigurer#withSubtypes(Class... aggregates)` method can be used.
+  To set this up, the `AggregateConfigurer#withSubtypes(Class... aggregates)` method can be used.

   In a Spring environment, an aggregate class hierarchy will be detected automatically.